AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 Cons: If there are strong Marketing & Sales SLAs that define who should be getting credit for what, then this method could be problematic.
 In addition, if folks don't use Account hierarchies to define specific business units within a larger account (ex: IBM), then marketing interactions specific to one business unit may get spread across other business unit opportunities.

 ## Opportunity Contact Role Mapping {#opportunity-contact-role-mapping}

+>[!NOTE]
+>
+>Contact Role mapping methods are only available for those using Salesforce as their CRM.
+It is not available for Microsoft Dynamics users, due to the lack of a Contact Role object within that CRM.

 While most clients use Account ID mapping, [!DNL Marketo Measure] can look up to the contact roles (contacts associated to the Opportunity) within an Opportunity to break down the attribution process.
 This means that [!DNL Marketo Measure] will only push marketing interactions associated to the contact roles on the Opportunity as Buyer Attribution Touchpoints.
 Below is a representation of this process.